cedric190703/Credit_Card_OCR/AI/README.md

 2-AI model based on the Isolation Forest algorithm.

-For these two AI model we will use Python's libraries : Sklearn, Numpy or also Pandas.
+For these two AI model we will use Python's libraries : Sklearn, TensorFlow Numpy or also Pandas.